Credit scorers are using artificial intelligence to analyze alternative consumer data, but some in the industry are wary

 “I don’t think it’s the flavor of the month,” said Ethan Dornhelm, principal scientist at FICO.
 “Machine learning algorithms are here to stay.”

-alternative data analyst
+An automated alternative data analyst

 FICO used algorithms that learn from and adapt to data in real-time to build its Falcon fraud management program.
 Dornhelm said the firm now sees “considerable promise” in machine learning to help analyze consumer data such as address history and utility and cellphone bill payments.
 FICO has been at the forefront of alternative data, having introduced its FICO Score XD in 2015.